thebracket/rf-signals/README.md

 ## Requirements

 * You need a decently powerful PC to host it.
 We use a 12-core Xeon server with lots of storage, but it runs fine on my development laptop (i7, 12 gb RAM, 1 tb SSD).
+The program is mostly disk-bound (the actual calculations are pretty fast), so faster storage is good.
 * You'll need to obtain `.hgt` format data for your coverage area.
 These are the same files used by Splat! and Radio Mobile.
 You can also take various DEM files and convert them to HGT tile format.
 It supports all three popular resolutions of hgt file.
 * You need LiDAR `.las` files for your coverage area.
 Your county assessor, or state land-grant university probably has them.
 For Missouri, I obtain them from [MSDIS](https://msdis.maps.arcgis.com/apps/View/index.html?appid=276d7a04beef4bb2820a13b12a144598).
 You should be able to use any LiDAR file, so long as it is in LAS format, and in a cartographic projection supported by Proj.
 * You'll probably want to have access to Linux (or Windows Services for Linux) for converting LiDAR files.
 PROJ is a bear to get running in Rust on Windows.